figtools/figgy.docs/docs/manual/setup.md

 - Figgy CLI

 Setup in your organization requires setting up Figgy Cloud *first*.
-If you're still evaluating Figgy and don't want to go through the trouble of installing FiggyCloud, but you can experiment with Figgy through our free [Sandbox](/docs/getting-started/sandbox).
+If you're still evaluating Figgy and don't want to go through the trouble of installing Figgy Cloud, you can experiment with Figgy through our free [Sandbox](/docs/getting-started/sandbox).
 The Sandbox is a hosted Figgy Cloud installation designed for public experimentation and consumption.
-If you're ready to adopt Figgy, continue below:
+Once you're ready to adopt Figgy, continue below:

 ## Figgy Cloud